Microbiology-II

 3. Growth and Reproduction of Bacteria

 One of the first scientists to figure out how bacteria reproduce was Nicolas Theodore de Saussure.
-He said "If we see two small animals joined together, it does not mean that they came together to reproduce.
+He said, "If we see two small animals joined together, it does not mean that they came together to reproduce.
 On the contrary, these paired animals represent nothing but one old microbe dividing into two parts - into two new little animals."
-True, he added, "And this is the only way germs reproduce" - now we know that's not true.
+True, he added, "And this is the only way germs reproduce."
+Now we know that's not true.

 Let's find out how things are.